ckapak/sei-group-project/README.md

 ![picture](src/assets/comments.png)

-## Challenges & Future Improvements
+## Wins & Key Learnings

-Thanks to our meticulous planning, effective communiction and an agile mindset, we successfully delivered a fully-functional full-stack app.
+Thanks to our meticulous planning, effective communication and an agile mindset, we successfully delivered a fully-functional full-stack app.

+From the styling to the choice of project through to problem-solving and styling, we made group decisions and tackled each area collectively.
+The project definitely taught me how to work as a team and was a great introduction to pair programming.

+## Future Improvements

 Moving forward:
 * We were comfortable using Bulma as a CSS framework for styling previous projects, so we used something new - Skeleton CSS.
 Unfortunately, due to time constraints, we weren't able to get completely familiar with this framework which meant that the app is not mobile responsive.